FluxML/fluxml.github.io/getting_started.md

 ### Step 4: Define a loss function

 A loss function evaluates a machine learning model's performance.
 In other words, it measures how far the model is from its target prediction.
-Flux lets you to define your own custom loss function, or you can use one of the [Loss Functions](https://fluxml.ai/Flux.jl/stable/training/training/#Loss-Functions-1) that Flux provides.
+Flux lets you define your own custom loss function, or you can use one of the [Loss Functions](https://fluxml.ai/Flux.jl/stable/training/training/#Loss-Functions-1) that Flux provides.

 For this example, we'll define a loss function that measures the squared distance from the predicted output to the actual output: